 Watch out when you’re buying your stamps – some retailers will be adding a hefty markup.

-Now we were in a bit of a rush, so just asked for £10ish worth of stamps (we were taking advantage of the Amex Shop Small offer where you spend £10 and get £5 back).
+Now we were in a bit of a rush, so just asked for £10ish worth of stamps (we were taking advantage of the Amex Shop Small offer which used to be you spend £10 and get £5 back).
 A book of 12 was £9, so we asked for two more stamps to take us over the £10 spend we needed.

-Now, 1st and 2nd Class stamps don’t have a price printed on them.
-Since it had been so long since I actually bought any stamps I just thought they’d gone up in price.
+Since it had been so long since I actually bought any stamps, and without a price printed on them, I just thought they’d gone up in price.
 A lot.

-Now, with our £5 credit back on the purchase, we’ve still saved money on those stamps – but most people won’t have.
+Now, with our £5 credit back on the purchase, we still saved money on those stamps – but most people won’t have.